mbuotidem/mbuotidem.github.io/instructions.md

     * Then move to the System variables section and add the `ANDROID_HOME` environment variable you added at the end of Step 3 to System variables.

     * Finally, scroll down in the System variables section until you find `Path`.
 Double-click on it, click New in the window that comes up and then add the lines below in separate lines.
+Be sure to replace `{User}` in the lines below with your Windows account username.

         ```
         C:\Users\{User}\AppData\Local\Android\Sdk\platform-tools
         C:\Users\{User}\AppData\Local\Android\Sdk\emulator
         ```

 5. Go to the Windows Store and type the name of the linux distro you would like to use with WSL.
 These instructions have been tested to work on Ubuntu and DebianGNU/Linux.
 When the page for your selected distro opens.
 Click on 'Get' to install it.